 The public field corresponds to the one that INSEE follows annually through the System for Information on Civil Servants (SIASP).
-Over this field, the concept adopted for the year-end level in the employment estimates differ slightly from the concept of workforce as published in the Informations Rapides on civil service employment, which results from the SIASP system:
+Over this field, the concept adopted for the year-end level in the employment estimates differ slightly from the concept of workforce as published on civil service employment, which results from the SIASP system:

-- the employment estimates take into account all jobs, including secondary jobs (see definition of "post of work"), while the number of employees in the public service published in the Informations Rapides on civil service employment is measured as final main jobs as at 31 December. - public / private multiactivity is taken into account in the employment estimates but not in the calculation of civil service workforce numbers.
+- the employment estimates take into account all jobs, including secondary jobs (see definition of "post of work"), while the number of employees in the public service published with the SIASP source on civil service employment is measured as final main jobs as at 31 December. - multiactivity is taken into account in the employment estimates but is partially taken into account in the workforce from the SIASP source.